Obarun/66/doc/parse.md

 - **-f**: force.
 Owerwrite an existing parsing result.

 - **-I**: do not imports modified configuration files from the previous version used.
 Refer to [Service configuration file](service-configuration-file.html) for further information.

-## Note

-Users may not directly execute this command.
-It is primarily used internally by `66`. `66` automatically handles a non-parsed service by invoking the `parse` command.
-Users who wish to parse a service again with the `-f` option should prefer using the [reconfigure](reconfigure.html) command.

-However, a system administrator might want to parse a service frontend file under construction to ensure everything is functioning correctly without altering the system's state.

 ## Usage examples